 The avocado originated in south-central Mexico about 10,000 years ago.
-It was several millennia before wild avocados were cultivated and many more before the avocado we know today (the most common variety being Hass) was born in a California backyard in the early 1930s.
+It was several millennia before wild avocado trees were cultivated and many more before the Hass avocado—the most common variety in the U.S. today—was born in a California backyard during the early 1930s.

 You might think that something as rich and creamy as an avocado would be bad for you, but there’s no need to worry.
-This highly prized fruit—technically it’s a berry—is rich in vitamins K, B6, and C, as well as folate and fiber.
-(Psst, we don’t want to hurt the banana’s feelings, but ounce for ounce, an avocado has about 50 percent more potassium.)
+This highly prized fruit—technically, it’s a berry—is rich in vitamins B6 and C, as well as folate and fiber.
+(Psst, we don’t want to hurt the banana’s feelings, an avocado has more potassium per ounce.)
 Avocados contain high levels of antioxidants, such as carotenoids, as well as significant quantities of vitamin E. An avocado’s oils are mostly monounsaturated—the kind that lowers LDL (“bad”) cholesterol but maintains HDL (“good”) cholesterol.

 Not just for guacamole